mnmnotmail/website/faq.md

 1. __What is the architecture of TMTP?__

    Succinctly stated: client-server, store-and-forward, members-only.
+   All sent and received data is stored on the clients; the server does not retain messages after delivery.
+   The organization that established a TMTP service controls who can register clients with it;
+   only registered clients are allowed to connect.
    If a member registers multiple clients, the server forwards messages to all of them.
    The client-server links support both sending and receiving messages.